cacabo/strapper/README.md

 * `light-gray`
 * `gray`
 * `black-text`: set text color to black
+  * `black-text-important`: set color to black in all cases
+  * `black-text-hover`: set color to black on hover
 * `white-text`
+  * `white-text-important`: set color to black in all cases
+  * `white-text-hover`: set color to black on hover
 * `no-decoration`: remove decoration, especially underlining on link hover
 * `bold`: bolden text